 Health Informatics and Data Analytics

-The Graduate Certificate in Health Informatics and Data Analytics (HIDA) is designed for working professionals who would like to expand their knowledge and further their education in health informatics and data analytics without pursuing a full graduate degree in healthcare administration.
+The Graduate Certificate in Health Informatics and Data Analytics (CRHI) is designed for working professionals who would like to expand their knowledge and further their education in health informatics and data analytics without pursuing a full graduate degree in healthcare administration.
 It is a flexible, 100% online, 12-semester hour program, provided in an accelerated 8-week format.

 Courses that meet the academic requirements are eligible to transfer into the Master of Science in Healthcare Administration program should you choose to continue on towards the MSHA degree.